Skip to content

 Make a Certificate Configuration File

-Move to the directory that contains your certification authority (local-ca) and then Use your favorite text editor to create an OpenSSL configuration file for issuing a server certificate for the MinIO server:
+Move to the directory that contains your certification authority (local-ca) and then use your favorite text editor to create an OpenSSL configuration file for issuing a server certificate for the MinIO server:

 sudo vi minio.cnf

-Then add the following content:
+Add the following content:

 # minio.cnf